Synthesis and Evaluation of Herbal Chitosan from Ganoderma Lucidum Spore Powder for Biomedical Applications

 Figure 8

 Fluorescence microplate reader analysis of membrane permeability. (a) Staining of E. coli using Pi and FDA (b) staining of S. aureus using Pi and FDA; 0.4 mL inoculum containing ~1.5 × 106 CFU/mL of either E. coli or S. aureus were incubated in each well (96-well plate) at 37 °C for 24 h.
-Identical concentration of chitosan (1 mg/mL) was added to each well.
+An identical concentration of chitosan (1 mg/mL) was added to each well.
 Eight wells were measured from each test group, **p < 0.01, *p < 0.05.

 GLSP relics obtained post polysaccharide extraction were dried in a vacuum oven (−0.095 MPa, D2F-6020AF, Tianjin GongXing Laboratory Instrument Co., Ltd., Tianjin, China) at 65 °C for 3 days prior to further treatment.
 Dried GLSP was then bleached with 30% H2O2 at 70 °C for 2 h according to a previous method43.
 The pH of resulting suspension was adjusted to neutral using NaOH and universal indicator paper (pH 1–14, Shanghai SSS reagent Co., Ltd., Shanghai, China).
 Subsequently, the mixture was centrifuged at 7000 rpm for 10 min (Centrifuge 5810 R, Eppendorf, Germany), after which the GLSP sediment was transferred into a centrifuge tube and stored for further experimentation.

-NaOH solution (20 w/v %) was prepared by dissolving NaOH flakes in DI water.
-The alkali solution was then added to GLSP sediment (0.5 g) at a solid-liquid ratio of 1:20 (g: mL) into a centrifuge tube.
-Several identical suspensions were prepared and subjected to ultrasound irradiation for 5 to 75 min at the ambient temperature (25 °C) using the ultrasonic transducer (Branson Digital Sonifier 250, Danbury, Conn., USA).
-During experimentation, the temperature of deionized water was monitored every 5 min using a mercurial thermometer (MC, 30 cm, 0 °C–200 °C).
-The actual temperature of irradiated sample varied with irradiation time (Supplementary Fig. S1).
-For ultrasound irradiation process, the device was equipped with a ultrasonic probe (diameter = 1.3 cm, ν = 20 kHz).
-The distance from ultrasound probe to centrifuge tube was maintained at 2 cm, while the total volume of DI water (2 L) occupying the glass utensil (20 × 15 × 15 cm) was also kept constant.
-Following ultrasonic irradiation, HCl acid was added in dropwise fashion to suspensions until neutrality was obtained.
-Suspensions were then allowed to stand overnight (14 h).
-Resulting samples were subjected to centrifugation and sediments were collected and dried in a vacuum oven (−0.095 MPa, D2F-6020AF, Tianjin GongXing Laboratory Instrument Co., Ltd., Tianjin, China) at 65 °C for 3 days, after which the final product (chitosan) was obtained.
+During the ultrasound irradiation process, the device is equipped with an ultrasonic probe (diameter = 1.3 cm, frequency = 20 kHz).
+The distance from the ultrasound probe to the centrifuge tube is maintained at 2 cm, and the total volume of DI water (2 L) in the glass container (20 × 15 × 15 cm) remains constant.
+Following the ultrasonic irradiation, HCl is added dropwise to the suspensions until neutralization is achieved.
+The suspensions are then allowed to stand overnight (for 14 hours).
+The resulting samples undergo centrifugation, and the sediments are collected and dried in a vacuum oven (−0.095 MPa, Model D2F-6020AF, Tianjin GongXing Laboratory Instrument Co., Ltd., Tianjin, China) at 65 °C for 3 days, yielding the final product: chitosan.

 Field emission environmental scanning electron microscopy (SEM, Quanta FEG650, FEI, China) were used to study surface features of raw GLSP and resulting chitosan products.
 For SEM analysis, an accelerating voltage of 20 kV was used.
 Samples were fixed on metallic stubs using double-backed conductive tape.
 Prior to analysis, all samples were sputter-coated (108 Auto Cressington Sputter Coater, Ted Pella, INC.) with a thin layer of gold under vacuum for 60 s using a current intensity of 25 mA.